 During routine chewing, dentin remains intact while millions of micro-cracks occur in the enamel.
 It is these cracks, as well as the spaces between the crystalline enamel rods, that gradually fill up with stains and debris.
 As a result, the teeth eventually develop a dull, lackluster appearance.

 Teeth whitening removes the stains and debris, leaving the enamel cracks open and exposed.
 Some of the cracks are quickly re-mineralized by saliva, while others are filled up again with organic debris.

-Schedule an appointment with cosmetic dentists near you today to avail cosmetic dentistry services at our dental clinic.
+Schedule an appointment with cosmetic dentists near you today to avail cosmetic dentistry in Laguna Beach services at our dental clinic.

 There are two categories of staining as it relates to the teeth: extrinsic staining and intrinsic staining.

 Extrinsic stains are those that appear on the surface of the teeth as a result of exposure to dark-colored beverages, foods and tobacco, and routine wear and tear.
 Superficial extrinsic stains are minor and can be removed with brushing and prophylactic dental cleaning.
 Stubborn extrinsic stains can be removed with more involved efforts, like teeth bleaching.
 Persistent extrinsic stains can penetrate into the dentin and become ingrained if they are not dealt with early.

 Intrinsic stains are those that form on the interior of teeth.
 Intrinsic stains result from trauma, aging, exposure to minerals (like tetracycline) during tooth formation and/or excessive ingestion of fluoride.
 In the past, it was thought that intrinsic stains were too resistant to be corrected by bleaching.
 Today, cosmetic dentist near me experts believe that even deep-set intrinsic stains can be removed with supervised take-home teeth whitening maintained over a matter of months or even a year.